 There is no real meaning in this story, without knowing how and why he choose those TV flyback tubes, to build an audio amplifier without output transformer.
 I say this, because what he did may seem obvious today, but the less obvious part is, inventing this new topology, and get even a patent on it.
 Also, I have to say this, some particular people that only copy other people's work, have tried to re-build modified versions his amplifiers, but were never commercially successful with it.
 The many OTL you hear about today, are not Futterman designs, but plain cathode followers, which by the definition work transformer less too, but have little to do with Julius' invention.
 Later, this circuits was also used with Germanium transistors.
 Philips hat a special transistor matched pair, AC127K, AC32K for that special application only.

-This circuit is a easier to understand perhaps, than Julius' tube equivalent, but it does the same.
+This (probably Philips...) circuit is easier to understand than Julius' tube equivalent, but it does the same.

 So, the Futterman Design has the tubes in series (in groups of two) for DC, whereas they are all in parallel for AC.
-That is so interesting about it.
-So for signal they could do a lot of work, and bias would be not so excessive.
-His OTL circuit diagram uses typically TV fly back tubes, which were called 'switching' tubes by Television design engineers, as they will reset the fly back oscillator at the end of each saw-tooth cycle.
+His OTL circuit diagram uses typically TV fly back tubes, which were called 'switching' tubes by Television technicians, as these would reset the CRT tube fly back oscillator at the end of each saw-tooth cycle.
 So the magnetic energy of the oscillator transformer gets destroyed in the tube.
 They were also called line transformer tubes.
 Not because of an audio 'line out transformer' but because the saw tooth oscillator was used to drive the magnetic deflection coils, this producing the horizontal 'lines' of the picture tube.
 For those who remember, they were into that metal 'cage' inside the TV, where all that heat come out from behind of the TV.
 When you ever serviced tube TV's (as I did...) you will know how amazingly hot those tubes could get, and still wouldn't last any shorter as all the other tubes.

 So Julius Futterman just used just those tubes for Audio.
 The Futterman amp works with 4 or 6 tubes per channel, and yet due to it's high efficiency produced a lot of output power at low impedance.
 Such fly back tubes are by nature high voltage tubes, and still capable of 1.6 Ampere (yes!) anode current too.
 Which is in tube land a very exceptional situation.
 So tubes are either normally made for high voltage or for high current.
 Not so with fly back tubes, so that's why he took them.
 The efficiency of the later Futterman amplifiers was, and still is unreached by any of those simple cathode follower amplifiers, made today by many of his followers.
 Due to their low output impedance, and well controlled output signal, the Futterman's were really good at driving loudspeakers with a difficult behavior, like such that have an impedance changing very much vs frequency.